 Durability

-Generally reliable for hobby and farm use; some users note build feels light but performance holds up when air quality and maintenance are observed.
+Generally reliable for hobby and farm use.
+Some users note the exterior build feels light, but performance holds up when air quality is maintained.

 Key Benefits